courtnkc/CHYRON-NGS/README.md

 We used a simple wrapper to feed the necesary information into pipeline.sh:

-(type into the terminal: pipeline.sh $1 $2 $3 $4 $5 - what you type in might look like this:
+(type into the terminal: pipeline.sh $1 $2 $3 $4 $5)

+What you type in might look like this:

-pipeline.sh forward.fastq reverse.fastq barcodes.txt reference.txt CHYRON1)
+pipeline.sh forward.fastq reverse.fastq barcodes.txt reference.txt CHYRON1

 $1 = the path to the forward read fastq file